 He is the general editor of The WIPO Journal

-(Sweet & Maxwell in association with the World Intellectual Property Organization) and sits on the editorial boards of the Journal of Copyright Society of the U.S.A.
+(published by the World Intellectual Property Organization in association with Sweet & Maxwell) and sits on the editorial boards of the Journal of Copyright Society of the U.S.A.

 .
 He has been in charge of media law projects funded by USAID, IREX and the European Commission.

-Born and raised in Hong Kong, Professor Yu has served as Wenlan Scholar Chair Professor at Zhongnan University of Economics and Law in Wuhan, China and a visiting professor at the University of Haifa Faculty of Law, University of Hong Kong Faculty of Law, Washington & Lee University School of Law, and CEIPI at the University of Strasbourg.
-He has spoken at events organized by the World Intellectual Property Organization, the International Telecommunication Union, the U.N.
+Born and raised in Hong Kong, Professor Yu has served as Wenlan Scholar Chair Professor at Zhongnan University of Economics and Law in Wuhan, China and a visiting professor at the University of Haifa Faculty of Law, University of Hong Kong Faculty of Law, CEIPI at the University of Strasbourg and Washington & Lee University School of Law.
+He has spoken at events organized by the World Intellectual Property Organization (WIPO), the International Telecommunication Union (ITU), the U.N.
 Conference on Trade and Development (UNCTAD), the U.N.
 Educational, Scientific and Cultural Organization (UNESCO), the Chinese, EU and U.S. governments, as well as leading research institutions from around the world.

 He speaks and writes in Chinese and English, and his lectures and presentations have spanned more than 25 countries on six continents.
 He is a frequent commentator in the national and international media.
 His publications have been translated into Arabic, French, Japanese, Persian, Portuguese, Spanish and Vietnamese.
 They are available on his website